 the everyday.
 The beard is a kind of shallow grey

-much like reeds on a tidal marsh at last light.
+much like reeds on a tidal marsh at last light

 is a fugue of scratches as if a spinnet

-and a flock of swifts played impatience.
+and a flock of swifts were locked in battle.

 in the heat of a unexpected sun.
 Momentarily

 I am a rock amongst rocks, a body